 The Hundredorum Rolls of 1273 included entries for Bernard Aylward, Wiltshire; Beatrix Aylward, Buckinghamshire; and Alan Alward, Cambridgeshire.
 In Norfolk, records there show John Ayleward, Norwich, 1325 and Hamond Ayleward, vicar of Swardeston, Norfolk, 1376.
 Early Somerset records show Nicholas Alyward, 1 Edward III (during the first year of King Edward III's reign.

 In Scotland, "John Aluart was "office bearer," [and was] probably procurator of the Scottish Nation in the University of Orleans, 1418."

 Early History of the Aylewayay family

-Another 117 words (8 lines of text) covering the years 1500, 1626 and 1669 are included under the topic Early Aylewayay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Aylewayay research.
+Another 59 words (4 lines of text) covering the years 1500, 1626 and 1669 are included under the topic Early Aylewayay History in all our PDF Extended History products and printed products wherever possible.

 Aylewayay Spelling Variations